Difference Between Teaching Methods and Teaching Techniques for Parents

 Visit The School House Anywhere today to learn more about how we use the Socratic method.
 We also incorporate other engaging teaching strategies to create a dynamic and enriching learning environment.

-• Think-pair-share: Students think about a question individually, then discuss it with a partner before sharing their ideas with the whole class.
-This helps students process information and build confidence before sharing their thoughts with the whole group.
+Think-pair-share: Students think about a question individually, then discuss it with a partner before sharing their ideas with the whole class.
+This allows students to process ideas and build confidence before sharing with the class.

 Understanding the legal requirements for microschools is just as important as choosing the right teaching methods.
 To learn more about the key regulations and considerations, check out Microschools: Legal Considerations and Requirements You Must Know.